Managing connectors

 -

-Topics: Template for selecting topics to replicate.
-Topic names in the list are separated by a comma or
+Topics: Pattern for selecting topics to export.
+List topic names separated by commas or

-You cannot change this parameter after creating the cluster.
+You cannot change this setting after the cluster is created.

 -

-(Optional) Max record per file: Maximum number of records that can be written to a single file in an S3-compatible storage.
+Max record per file: Maximum number of records that can be written to a single file in an S3-compatible storage.
+This is an optional setting.

 -